Xenesy

 Learning is infinite and it is when we think we know that we realize that we have not yet learned anything!

-What about you?
-Are you ready to learn, understand and apply in order to discover yourself and stop living in constant doubt?
+And you, what do you think?
+Would you be ready to learn, understand and apply to discover yourself and no longer live in constant doubt?

 THE WAY OF THE WARRIOR